kingnobro/IconShop/README.md

 ```bash
 bash scripts/sample.sh
 ```
+Download our [pretrained models](https://drive.google.com/drive/folders/1xF0AjYk-WvfNuv6z5xluNDC87ktke2rK?usp=sharing) and unzip it under `proj_log/FIGR_SVG`.
+This model is trained with 100 epochs.

+Please note that the results presented in the paper may differ from those of this pretrained model (e.g., the same prompt will create different outputs).
+Due to copyright issues, access to the model described in the paper is available upon request for research purposes only.

 ## Miscellaneous
+- Our code is based on [SkexGen](https://github.com/samxuxiang/SkexGen) and [DeepSVG](https://github.com/alexandre01/deepsvg) (for read and write SVG data).
-> Acknowledgement: We would like to express our sincere gratitude to OPPO for their generous support of our work.
+- Acknowledgement: We would like to express our sincere gratitude to OPPO for their generous support of our work.